bartvdbraak/bartvdbraak.github.io/_posts/2018-05-19-setting-up-vm-for-machine-learning.md

 To send these to your own local computer, use the following commands:

 `rsync -chavzP --stats -e 'ssh -i ~/.ssh/my-ssh-key' <username>@<remote_ip>:/home/<name>/CODE/samplernn-pytorch/results/exp:TEST-frame_sizes:16,4-n_rnn:2-dataset:piano/samples '<local folder>'`

+### Questions ###

+If you have any questions, even if you think they might be obvious to some, just ask them under this page or contact me privately!

 [0]: https://github.com/soroushmehr/sampleRNN_ICLR2017 "SampleRNN"
 [1]: https://github.com/deepsound-project/samplernn-pytorch "SampleRNN PyTorch"